OPM/ResInsight-UserDocumentation/content/Calculated Data/CaseGroupsAndStatistics.md

 **Grid Case Group**'s are designed to make it easy to calculate statistics per cell and per time step of a large number of Eclipse simulation Cases with identical Grids (often labeled *realizations*).

-If you have several Eclipse simulations with different input parameters available, you can put all the realizations into a Grid Case Group and easily calculate each of the cells mean value, range and max/min values at each time step between the realizations.
+If you have several Eclipse simulations with different input parameters available, you can put all the realizations into a Grid Case Group and easily calculate each of the cells mean value, range and max/min values at each time step.
+Grid calculations can optionally be used as a data source for computations.

 ## Creating Grid Case Groups